laravel/docs/configuration.md

 #### Accessing The Current Application Environment

-You may access the current application environment via the `environment` method:
+You may access the current application environment via the `environment` method on the `Application` instance:

 	$environment = App::environment();